Can Machines Really Think?

 Turing’s question about the potential for machine intelligence is interesting.
 I think, though, that the better question is the extent to which we can combine our human strengths with the best that powerful AI can offer.
 This is a sure path to creating opportunities for better lives and better societies, even as we wrestle with all of the challenges this approach entails.

-This is the philosophy that guides our approach to data science at Elmhurst University.
+This is the philosophy that guides our approach to data science and analytics at Elmhurst University.

 Learn More About Elmhurst University